apache/incubator-kie-kogito-examples/process-performance-springboot/README.md

 ## Description

 A set of BPMN processes used to manually run throughput tests on Springboot  in order to check performance.
 All BPMN files share the same structure.
-They consist on one script, which invokes ``Thread.sleep`` to stop process execution as much time as indicated on ``delay`` argument and they all publish a message to channel  _done_  when ended.
+They consist of one script, which invokes ``Thread.sleep`` to stop process execution as much time as indicated on ``delay`` argument, and they all publish a message to channel  _done_  when ended.
 The difference between them is the way they are started:
 * test.bpmn2 is started through a regular REST invocation